Wayne Harmes: Football career

 Recruited from Oak Park, as a youngster Harmes was perceived to have a lot of talent, finishing third in the 1976 Morrish Medal and winning The Sun newspaper's "Sunkick" competition.
 He was a grandson of Len Smith and the great nephew of Norm Smith (whose namesake medal he would win in 1979).
 Harmes debuted in 1977 for the Carlton Football Club, going on to play 169 games for 86 goals until his retirement, due to weight problems in his later career, in 1988.
 Throughout his career he was considered "hard at the ball" and whilst not tall (176 cm), he was able to outmark taller opponents.
 A solid and very well-built (90 kg) player, which allowed him to throw around his considerable strength and made him a tough player.
 He represented Victoria in State of Origin in 1979 and 1986.

 1979 VFL Grand Final

 Harmes' crowning achievement as a player was in the 1979 VFL Grand Final where he won the inaugural Norm Smith Medal for best player on the ground during a Grand Final.
 The match itself became part of football folklore for the last-minute heroics displayed by Harmes – he slid along the ground and knocked the ball back into play to set up the winning goal, scored by Ken Sheldon.
-A debate emerged whether the ball went out of bounds or not at the point Harmes knocked it back in.
+A debate emerged whether the ball went out of bounds or not at the point Harmes knocked it back in however new footage was found in 2023 that showed that Harmes did successfully keep the ball in.

 The match was the first of Harmes' three premiership wins, with him being a part of Carlton's 1981 and 1982 flags.